Working out your Local Housing Allowance

 - Then use the Directgov Find LHA rates form - enter in how many bedrooms you are entitled to, then type in your postcode.

-Remember - once you have worked out your LHA rate, you can then find out if you would qualify for Housing Benefit by using our online calculator.
+Remember - once you have worked out your LHA rate, you can then find out if you would qualify for Housing Benefit.